communications-mining

 }

 First, replace the dummy values in host, port, and auth_user with their real values, and change access_type if required.
-See the configuration reference for a description of these parameters and their allowed values.
+For a description of these parameters and their allowed values, check the configuration reference.

 NAMEDESCRIPTION